GSA-TTS/datagov-brokerpak-solr/terraform/provision/README.md

 # How to iterate on the provisioning code

-**WARNING: Communication to the KIND Cluster doesn't currently exist from this container.
+**WARNING: Communication to the KinD Cluster doesn't currently exist from this container.
 This needs to be established before terraform can work in this container.**